-Propel's Board of Management is relatively young, yet features expertise from multiple sectors and disciplines.
+Propel's Board of Management is relatively young, yet features expertise from multiple backgrounds, disciplines, and industry sectors.

 Wanjie Song is a practising lawyer with a particular interest in working with remote Aboriginal communities and clients from culturally and linguistically diverse backgrounds.
 She has maintained a strong involvement in the not-for-profit sector, including volunteering and serving on the Board of other Perth youth-focused organisations.
 Wanjie is interested in socially engaged art practices and ensuring that creative opportunities are available to all young people, regardless of their economic and social backgrounds.

 Ali Martin has demonstrated experience delivering strategic marketing, communications and fundraising activities across the non-profit, creative and tertiary sector.
 She has more than 12 years work experience and undertake leadership roles on The Last Great Hunt, Women in Media WA and Propel Youth Arts WA boards.
 She is passionate about the capacity for arts and culture to transform lives and seek to work with the sector where she can to this end.

 Aidan is a Chartered Accountant who works with a variety of businesses of all shapes and sizes throughout WA and Australia.
 When he’s not counting beans, Aidan is actively involved in the Western Australian music scene as both a guitarist and an avid consumer of all things arts.
 Aidan has served on the Board of Propel Youth Arts WA for over two years.